princess-annie/Global-Covid-19-Trends-analysis-using-Excel/README.md

 <img width="1163" height="546" alt="Screenshot 2026-02-17 200148" src="https://github.com/user-attachments/assets/d1063be3-f888-481e-830e-60ec57a9843c" />

 # DATA SOURCE:
-The data was gotten from datahub.io and no data cleaning was required but added extra columns for analysis
+The data was gotten from datahub.io and i added extra columns for analysis

 TOOL USED: Excel